 - Soil water – climate feedbacks in Europe in the 21st Century (SWELTER-21)

-A further five projects focus on South Asia; these projects commenced in 2012:
+Five projects focus on South Asia; these projects commenced in 2012:

 Current research projects, funded from sources other than the Changing Water Cycle programme but studying related questions, include: